mpsonntag/prespost/202110_RTG_Workshop/outline.md

 - what to do with long analysis times
   - use smallest possible input as test to reduce running time
-  - try to split up code and test only the parts that have been changed.
+  - try to split up code and test only the parts that have been changed -> code quality helps you do that!
+  - use an existing tool e.g. like snakemake

 - (debugging)